One Dallas Center: History

-One Dallas Center was announced by developer Vince Carrozza in 1977 as the first phase of a US$200 million mixed-use development.
+One Dallas Center (originally styled One Dallas Centre) was announced by developer Vince Carrozza in 1977 as the first phase of a US$200 million mixed-use development.
 Phase One included One Dallas Center and the 500-space parking garage across Bryan Street.
 Two Dallas Center, adjacent to the south of One Dallas Center, was to include a 21-story, 500 room hotel above 30 floors of office space.
 The third phase would have consisted of a 400-unit luxury apartment complex across Harwood Street, on land now occupied by the Sheraton Dallas Hotel convention facility.
 All parts were to be connected by the expanded Dallas Pedestrian Network (Vincent Ponte, land planner for Dallas Center, was also a city planning consultant for the pedestrian network).
 During construction on October 11, 1978, a crane fell 27 stories from the roof and crashed to the ground, killing a worker, injuring others, and punching several holes in the side of the tower.

 One Dallas Center opened in 1979, but additional phases of the development were never completed due to various leasehold issues attached to the land (although the building was connected to the Dallas Pedestrian Network).
 In 1985 the building was purchased by Trammell Crow, who owned a large share of adjacent office space at the time.
 It changed ownership again during the 1990s as nearby development made the building more attractive; adjacent Bryan Street was closed to auto traffic for DART's St. Paul Station, which opened in 1996.
 In 2007 Younan Properties Inc. purchased the building and changed the name to Patriot Tower.
 The company planned a $10 million renovation and addition of a war memorial museum in the building's lobby.

 In 2012 the building sold to new owners, Todd Interests, who converted the upper 17 floors into apartments and renovated the lower levels.

 Street sign announcing the construction and leasing information of the tower was shown in opening scene of season 1 episode 3 of Dallas in 1978.